calumhalcrow/calumhalcrow/index.md

 ### [WebCamp KL](http://webcamp.my)

 WebCamp is a monthly meet-up of web professionals based in and around Kuala Lumpur.
-I am a fairly active member of the community, and have volunteered to help the group develop in 2012 (read: I haven't done anything to help them... _yet_).
+I am a fairly active member of the community, and have helped in minor ways to organise some of the group's events.

 ### [CunningsburghHeritage.com](http://cunningsburghheritage.com)